 Inability to Pay the Child Support

 A judge would likely argue that you could have anticipated the possibility of losing your job and should have therefore set some money aside for your child support obligations.
-I have seen many men and women attempt to argue to a judge that because they are between jobs that money is too tight and unavailable to pay child support.
-Unless you have an extenuating circumstance to provide to the judge it is likely that the enforcement will be successful against you.
+I have seen many men and women attempt to argue to a judge that because they are between jobs, money is too tight and unavailable to pay child support.
+Unless you have an extenuating circumstance to provide to the judge, the enforcement will likely be victorious against you.

-- Do you have property that can be liquidated to pay your child support obligation?
+- Do you have a property that can be liquidated to pay your child support obligation?

 - Can you borrow the money in a manner that will not be to your severe economic disadvantage?

-However, if you are able to provide proof of these informal payments to the judge the enforcement action may be unsuccessful.
+However, if you can provide proof of these informal payments to the judge, the enforcement action may be unsuccessful.
 I have seen folks present evidence like receipts made for money transfers and also check copies showing the payments that were directly made.

 The best way to protect yourself from an enforcement action like this is to abide by your court order if it states you must make payments through the Office of the Attorney General.
-Even if you and the other parent are on good terms now and he or she said it’s ok for you to pay him or her directly, keep making payments through the Attorney General.
-It can save you a lot of time, money and stress.
+Even if you and the other parent are on good terms now and said it’s ok for you to pay them directly, keep making payments through the Attorney General.
+It can save you a lot of time, money, and stress.

 The Law Office of Bryan Fagan, PLLC: Advocates for Southeast Texas parents and families

-If you are facing an enforcement suit or are interested in filing one, please contact the Law Office of Bryan Fagan, PLLC today.
-Our licensed family lawattorneys are able to assist you with these matters and many more.
-A free of charge consultation is available six days a week to discuss any questions that you may have.
+If you are facing an enforcement suit or are interested in filing one, please contact the Law Office contactcontact the Law Office of Bryan Fagan, PLLC, today.
+Our licensed family law attorneys attorneysattorneys can assist you with these matters and many more.
+A free-of-charge consultation is available six days a week to discuss any questions that you may have.